 - An emotional connection: have you ever had a tough day at work and come home to find your pet cat is especially gentle and affectionate?
 Dogs are not the only pets that can sense and respond to human emotions: cats can too!

 - Responsibility… but not too much: having any pet (or emotional support animal) is a responsibility, and there’s no avoiding that.
 Cats need feeding, brushing, their litter boxes cleaning, as well as medical care and general love.
 However, compared to other pets, like dogs, that need frequent exercise and lots of attention, cats tend to be a lot more independent.
 Having a small amount of responsibility, but not an overwhelming amount, can be very beneficial to people living with mental illnesses.
+Still, to make sure your pet is completely safe and covered in case of emergencies, you should look into a pet insurance plan.

 - They’re more widely accepted: while the ACAA allows people with ESAs to bring them on board commercial flights, many airlines are cracking down on th\e definition of emotional support animal in response to badly behaved fake ESAs.
 Some airlines, including Southwest and Alaskan, have decided to only accept cats and dogs as emotional support animals.
 Having one of these species will mean that you’re able to take it more places with you.